trychlos/pwix-editor/README.md

     The document's content is displayed as standard HTML: this is the default startup mode.<br />
     In this mode, all the document's content is just displayed as if they were no editor at all.
-    This way, you can safely directly integrates `teEditor` component in your pages without your standard user being conscious of anything.
+    This way, you can safely directly integrates `teScriber` component in your pages without your standard user being conscious of anything.

 - `TE_MODE_PREVIEW`